tribblix/tribblix-session/README.md

 ~/.xinitrc as appropriate.

 The verify script is run before the copy takes place.
-If it fails, it will explain why on stdout and fail with a none-zero exit code; the copy of the session script will not take place.
+If it fails, it will explain why on stdout and fail with a non-zero exit code; the copy of the session script will not take place.

 The verify script is also run with the -query flag whenever a list of